Kwaku Donkor

-Kwaku Poku Agyeman Donkor (born 15 September 2004) is an English professional footballer who plays for club Tamworth, where he plays as a right-back.
+Kwaku Poku Agyeman Donkor (born 15 September 2004) is an English professional footballer who plays for club Sutton United, where he plays as a right-back.

 Early life

 Donkor was born in England on 15 September 2004.
 Both of his parents are from Ghana.

 Career

 Donkor signed a two-year professional contract, plus the option of additional year, with Blackpool in June 2023, having been with the club since moving from London in 2020.
 He made his senior debut on 5 September, coming on for Jensen Weir in the 62nd minute of a 2–0 win at Barrow in the EFL Trophy.
 In January 2024, he joined National League South side Havant & Waterlooville on an initial short-term loan, later extended until the end of the season.

 On 9 August 2024, Donkor returned to the National League South, joining Welling United on a season-long loan deal.
 In January 2025, he joined Northern Premier League Premier Division side Mickleover on a one-month loan deal.

 He became a free agent following his contract with Blackpool expiring on 30 June 2025.

 On 27 July 2025, National League side Tamworth announced the signing of Kwaku following a successful trial period.

+Donker signed for fellow National League side Sutton United on 30 January 2026 for an undisclosed fee.